rob-webaverse/ethereum-backend/README.md

 `mainnetsidechain`: http://ethereum1.exokit.org:8545 chainId 1338
 `rinkebysidechain`: http://ethereum1.exokit.org:8546 chainId 1337

-You can put these details into MetaMask directly to interact with the chains.
-There are no gas fees.
+You can use these details with MetaMask to interat directly with the chains.
+> :grey_exclamation:There are no gas fees.

 These networks also have HTTPS proxy support for secure frontend development:

 https://mainnetsidechain.exokit.org
 https://rinkebysidechain.exokit.org

-Note that the port on these is the standard HTTPS port, `443`.
+> :memo: Note that the port on these is the standard HTTPS port, `443`.

 ## Contracts

 The contracts we deploy onto all chains are available at https://github.com/webaverse/contracts.

+---

 ## Note: Atomic saves

 Replication is accomplished by having multiple nodes mine on that address at the same time.

-`geth` does _not_ stream blocks to disk eagerly.
+> :warning: `geth` does _not_ stream blocks to disk eagerly.
 A system crash will lose blocks on that node, though other miners will not be affected.

-## Restarting geth Servers
+### Restarting geth Servers

-Therefore it is important that any restart of these nodes follows the correct order:
+It is important that any restart of these nodes follows the correct order:

 ```
 for (i in [2, 3, 1]) { // order matters